Skip to content

 16384 bytes is the framework default per API.md §wire-elision walker configure key; the operator picks a per-listener cap that matches the destination's payload budget (Sentry's 100KB event-payload soft cap suggests ~32-64KB per listener; a self-hosted log file can be larger).
 The default is the right floor for production telemetry; specialised listeners (a dev-only console.log panel reading the trace buffer) can opt for a higher cap.

-Surfacing the dropped count via register-trace-cb!
+Surfacing the dropped count via register-listener!

 The cap silently elides — but silent elision is the wrong default for operational observability.
 Operators need to see that the listener filtered SOMETHING — otherwise a misconfigured schema (forgot {:sensitive? true} on a new field) leads to "the dashboard shows nothing" with no diagnostic signal.
 The pattern is to emit a counter trace event every time the listener drops slots:

-(rf/register-trace-cb! :my-app/audit-forwarder
+(rf/register-listener! :my-app/audit-forwarder

 (fn [trace-event]